 I ran inside grabbed my Lumix GX8 and 15mm f/1.7 lens.
 I knew that I needed a wide enough lens that I could see their tricks from start to finish and not catch a lot of the neighborhood homes behind us.
 Since my kids are only seven and four years old, their tricks also tend to be a little all over the place and even unpredictable if you will.
 I needed to keep that in mind and also remember to be able to see the whole trampoline.

 Since it was dark and getting darker, I knew that I needed some sort of light source to be able to see them and also to freeze their movements.
 So, I grabbed my Neewer TT560 speedlight.
 I chose this speedlight mainly because I am not a gear snob and I do not have the most expensive, up to date, hot-off-the-presses gear.
-I can’t bring myself to spend hundreds or more on something I can get for cheaper.
 I firmly believe you can make inexpensive gear do whatever expensive gear can do if you know your gear well enough.

 Now, let’s chat about what settings I chose to use.
 I started with f/7.1 based on the width of the tramp and the area in which their tricks took place.
-I set my camera to a six-second exposure so I could get their trick from start to finish.
+Then, I set my camera to a six-second exposure.
+This way I could get their trick from start to finish.
 My ISO was at 400, so I could use a lower power on my flash and not light up all the surrounding distractions.

 I put my speedlight at 1/64 power on manual mode.
 Setting it to manual mode allowed me to hand hold it and hit the test button every second manually.
 Prior to their tricks, I had my son stand in the center of the trampoline and I shined my phone light on him to able to focus on him.
 That way I knew if they started somewhere within that area they would always be in focus and not fall off the tramp.

-The whole thing worked out so great that I even went and tried the same technique on my daughter riding her new bike across the driveway.
+The whole thing worked out so great that I even went and tried the same nighttime action shot technique on my daughter riding her new bike.
 Everyone loved it!
-Not to mention it helped wear the kids out before bedtime while capturing memories that would usually get forgotten.
+Not to mention it wore the kids out before bedtime.
+And, I was still capturing memories that would normally be forgotten.
 It was a win-win for everyone!
 Give it a try and see what you think.